zavalab/ADAM_Documentation/waste_to_energy.md

 <h2>High Electricity Price</h2>

 <p>
-    The final case we will look at is the high electricity price scneario.
+    The final case we will look at is the high electricity price scenario.
 The results, which are displayed below, show that two out of the three CAFOs are now willing to process at least part of their waste.
 You may hover over the transportation routes to see how much of each product is being transported.
 </p>

 <img src="Pictures\waste_to_energy\high_elec.png">